Medical records contain sensitive personal information about a person. That’s why not just anyone is allowed to see them.

 Representatives of Adult Patients

-Adults who have a health condition that prevents them from taking care of themselves or their property can be declared incapable by a court.
+Adults who have a health condition that prevents them from taking care of themselves or their finances can be declared incapable by a court.
 Another person is then appointed to represent them and act in their best interests.
-The representative is called a tutor, curator or mandatary.
+The representative is called a tutor or mandatary.

 Patients who can’t given their consent to medical care but have not been declared incapable are represented by their spouse or a close family member or friend, or a person who shows a particular interest towards them.